FB Tantal: Design details

 The cold hammer forged barrel has a chrome-plated bore with four right-hand grooves at a 200 mm twist rate.
 It is equipped with a multifunction muzzle brake that can be used to launch rifle grenades.

 The Tantal features a metal wire side-folding stock (folds to the right side), ended with a profiled shoulder pad.
 The rifle can also use a fixed wooden or synthetic buttstock designed for AKM or AK-74 rifles.
 Both the upper and lower handguard and pistol grip are fabricated from bakelite, although a limited number of Tantal-specific black polymer handguards and pistol grips have also been produced.
 Most handguards designed for use with the wz.
 1996 Beryl assault rifle may also be installed on the Tantal.

-The rifle has mechanically adjustable iron sights that consist of a notch on a sliding tangent and forward post.
-The rear sight’s drop arm has a range scale engraved with settings from 1 to 10 (corresponding to firing ranges from 100 to 1,000 m, graduated every 100 m) and a fixed setting "S" that is the equivalent to setting "4" on the range scale.
+The rifle has mechanically adjustable iron sight that consists of a notch on a sliding tangent and forward post.
+The rear sight’s drop arm has a range scale engraved with settings from 1 to 10 (corresponding to firing ranges from 100 to 1,000 m, graduated every 100 m) and a fixed setting "S" that is the equivalent to the "4" setting on the range scale.
 Additionally, the sight assembly is fitted with a radium gas illuminated vial that enables use in low light and near dark conditions.

 Equipment supplied with the Tantal includes: three spare magazines, a 6H4 type bayonet with scabbard, bipod, four 15-round stripper clips (they enable rapid magazine charging), a stripper clip guide, cleaning kit, sling, magazine pouch and a lubricant bottle.
 The weapon's muzzle brake can also be replaced with a blank firing adaptor for use with blanks during training exercises.

 The wz.
 88 rifle fires the intermediate 5.45×39mm round with either standard, tracer or training cartridges, all produced locally by Zakłady Metalowe "Mesko" in the town of Skarżysko-Kamienna.

 Variants

 The Tantal was used to develop the Onyks carbine, the karabinek-granatnik wz.
 1974 rifle/grenade launcher combination and a "night" variant of the wz.
 1988, equipped with a receiver side-rail used to mount an NSP-3 night sight (or Polish PCS-5 night sight).

-Kbk wz.
-1990, a prototype made to fire 5.56 round, but the Polish Army wasn't interested in developing this idea.
+The prototype Kbk wz.
+1990 was also created as a wz.
+88 chambered in 5.56×45mm NATO instead, however this was rejected due to lack of interest from the Polish Army.